ankurrajw/Pi-Pupil-Detection/README.md

 ## Step 1: Print your Eye-Tracker
 We rely here on our open-source hardware .stl files by Diwas Bhattarai can be found in [Hardware](https://github.com/Lifestohack/masterthesis-eye-tracker/tree/master/models) and be 3D-printed.
 You can 3D print at 0.15 layer height.
 Use glue, ensure the print bed is hot, and use a brim of 4 mm to avoid warping (these work for use well on Cura and with an UltiMaker).
+More detailed build instuctions are in the repository above.
 The designs use the Logitech c615 as a world camera and the MicroSoft HD 6000 or a Raspberry Pi camera as an (IR-lit) eye camera.

 ![Image](overview.png)

 ## Step 2: Use a Raspberry Pi as a local computing platform